pietrofolco/Data-driven_bicycle_network_planning_for_demand_and_safety/README.md

 # Data-driven bicycle network planning for demand and safety

-This is the repository for my Lagrange Project on urban data science.

 This is the source code for the scientific paper Data-driven bicycle network planning for demand and safety by P. Folco, L. Gauvin, M. Tizzoni and M. Szell.

 The notebooks are divided in 3 sections.